WestRidgeSystems/jmisb/examples/README.md

 ## gstsink

 It provides a GStreamer Sink for KLV metadata.
-This example is a work-in-progress See [its README](gstsink/README.md) for more information.
+This example is a work-in-progress.
+See [its README](gstsink/README.md) for more information.

+## parserplugin

+It shows how to parse an unsupported KLV blob (perhaps a local set or universal set) without changing jMISB.
+This example considered complete.
+See [its README](parserplugin/README.md) for more information.